-CloudMapReduce[16] for Amazon Web Services (AWS) and Google AppEngine MapReduce[17] follows an architecture similar to MRRoles4Azure, where they utilize the cloud services are the building blocks.
-Amazon ElasticMapReduce[18] offers Apache Hadoop as a hosted service on the Amazon AWS cloud environment.
+CloudMapReduce[16] for Amazon Web Services (AWS) and Google AppEngine MapReduce[17] follow an architecture similar to MRRoles4Azure, in which they utilize the cloud services as the building blocks.
+Amazon

+ElasticMapReduce[18] offers Apache Hadoop as a hosted service on the Amazon AWS cloud environment.
 However none of them support iterative MapReduce.

 Haloop[19] extends Apache Hadoop to support iterative applications and supports caching of loop-invariant data as well as loop-aware scheduling.
-Spark[20] is a framework implemented using Scala to support interactive MapReduce like operations to query and process read-only data collections, while supporting in-memory caching and reusing of data products.
+Spark[20] is a framework implemented using Scala to support interactive MapReduce like operations to query and process read-only data collections, while supporting in-memory caching and re-use of data products.

-AzureBlast[21] is an implementation of parallel BLAST on Azure environment using Azure cloud services with an architecture similar to the ClassicCloud model, which is a predecessor to Twister4Azure.
-CloudClustering[22] is a prototype KMeansClustering implementation on Azure cloud using Azure infrastructure services.
+AzureBlast[21] is an implementation of parallel BLAST on Azure environment that uses Azure cloud services with an architecture similar to the Classic Cloud model, which is a predecessor to Twister4Azure.
+CloudClustering[22] is a prototype KMeansClustering implementation that uses Azure infrastructure services.
 CloudClustering uses multiple queues (single queue per worker) for job scheduling and supports caching of loop-invariant data.